 How should plant managers prepare a facility for a 3D scan?

-Strict adherence to 5S methodology is required before the photographer arrives.
-A digital twin captures reality exactly as it is; floor preparation ensures a pristine baseline.
-It is crucial to have the environment staged before capture begins, as removing objects in post-production is not feasible.
+Strict adherence to 5S methodology is required before the capture team arrives.
+A digital twin captures reality exactly as it is; poor floor preparation corrupts the baseline spatial data, forces project delays, and often requires costly physical rescans.

 How long does post-production editing take for a large facility?

 Editing an industrial plant takes several weeks.
-It involves manual realignment of models, repairing complex structural meshes, and manually verifying or adding privacy blurs to staff across thousands of individual 360-degree scan points.
+It involves manual realignment of fragmented models, repairing complex structural meshes, and applying full-body privacy blurs across thousands of individual 360-degree scan points where automated AI detection fails.

 Is a halt in manufacturing operations required during the scan?